MaterializeInc/materialize/.github/ISSUE_TEMPLATE/04-epic.md

 <!--
 Record all notable decisions as the project evolves, such as setting a target date or changing the epic's scope or its breakdown.
+Please order entries in descending order (the latest update should be the top most item).

 Example:
 > * **18 September 2023.** Added Nullability control for Avro-formatted sinks #21722 as a work item.